 Additional factors to consider, include:

-Additional local government and partnering agency restrictions may/will need to be adhered to by WSU researchers and therefore researchers will need to work with their research administrators.
+Additional government and partnering agency restrictions may/will need to be adhered to by WSU researchers and therefore researchers will need to work with their research administrators.

 Projects distributed over multiple sites or dependent on international or inter-institutional collaborations have additional challenges.